sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/tectonic-plates/README.md

 ![lithosphere age visual](img/lithosphere-age.jpg "lithosphere age map")

-The crust created at these boundaries could then cause movement of plates in other areas, pushing plates into or across each other.
+The crust created at these boundaries could then cause movement of plates in other areas, pushing plates into, across, or beneath each other.

 ## Misc Knowledge